 The NBC News digital politics team and the White House unit are tracking Trump's visits to his properties and golf courses since his inauguration.

 Where does Trump go?

 How many times has Trump gone golfing as president?

-During the campaign, Trump argued that Americans should vote for him because he would rarely leave Washington.
+During his 2016 campaign, Trump argued that Americans should vote for him because he would rarely leave Washington.
 He promised that he wouldn't go golfing or take vacations because there was too much work to do.

 And prior to his run for president, Trump spent years attacking President Barack Obama for golfing and taking vacations while in office.

 When does Trump visit his properties?

 With the exception of extended stays at his golf resort in Bedminster, Trump usually frequents his properties on weekends.
 Trump has referred to his Mar-a-Lago club in Palm Beach, Florida, as the "Southern White House" — and that's where he's hosted foreign leaders like President Xi Jinping of China and directed the launch of a strike against a Syrian airbase.

 How much does Trump's travel cost?